seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 <h5> Experiments installation </h5>

 <p>
-    The Seldonian Experiments library can be installed in a single line:
+    The Seldonian Experiments library can be installed with a single line:
 </p>

 <p>